 In the event of exposure to blood or body fluids you should IMMEDIATELY:

-- Report to the Emergency Department after hours or on weekends, and identify yourself as an Upstate employee, student or affiliate.
-Follow up with Employee Health on the next business day.
+- Report to the Emergency Department after hours or on weekends, and identify yourself as an Upstate student.
+Follow up with Employee/Student Health on the next business day.

-- Report to the University Hospital Emergency Department after hours, weekends and holidays
+Call Employee/Student Health as above.
+Report to Upstate’s University Hospital Emergency Department after hours, weekends, and holidays.

 Post-exposure Evaluation and Management

 - Notify Employee/Student Health as soon as possible, regardless of the facility where the exposure occurred

 - Employee/Student Health or the Emergency Department practitioner determines the type and extent of exposure and coordinates assessment and testing of the student

 - Student will be notified of follow up plans which will be coordinated by Employee/Student Health

 In the event of exposure, medical students should contact Employee/Student Health @ 315-464-4260 as soon as possible.
 If learning activities are interrupted, The Director of Employee/Student Health, upon verification and understanding of specific scenario, will contact the Dean of Student Affairs.
 The Dean will communicate and make arrangements with faculty regarding absence, make up of work, and future action plan.